OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-06.md

 Turning to His disciples, He said:

-> “Blessed are you who are in need,
+> “Blessed are you who are in poor,
-> for yours is the kingdom of God.
+> because yours is the kingdom of God.

 ## Luke 6:21